 The limit on the percentage of women in the military was eventually repealed in 1967 and the number of women serving continued to grow through the next three decades.
 While the number of women in the military increased, various pieces of legislation in the 1970s also broadened the opportunities for female servicemembers.
 In 1974, the age requirement for women enlisting without parental consent was made the same as for men.
-In 18 In the next year, legislation was enacted that allowed women to be admitted to the three service academies, and the first women were admitted in the summer of 1976.
+In the next year, legislation was enacted that allowed women to be admitted to the three service academies, and the first women were admitted in the summer of 1976.
 In 1977, Congress directed the Secretary of Defense to submit to Congress a definition of the term "combat" and recommendations for expanding job classifications for female members of the armed forces.
 By 1978, women were permitted to be assigned permanent duty on noncombatant Navy ships, and up to six months of temporary duty on other ships.
-In 1975, In 1975, In 1975, In 1976, In 1977, In 19

-As women became more integrated into the services, the question was raised as to whether women should be required to register for the Selective Service.
+As women became more integrated into the military, the question was raised as to whether women should be required to register for the Selective Service.
 In 1979, when considering the reinstitution of Selective Service registration, the Senate Armed Services Committee cited legal and policy restrictions on women in combat as one of the reasons for differential treatment of men and women by Selective Service.
-In addition, the Committee stated:
+In addition, the committee stated: